rust-lang/regex/HACKING.md

 DFAs are susceptible to exponential state blow up (where the worst case is computing a new state for every input byte, regardless of what's in the state cache).
 To avoid using a lot of memory, the lazy DFA uses a bounded cache.
 Once the cache is full, it is wiped and state computation starts over again.
+If the cache is wiped too frequently, then the DFA gives up and searching falls back to one of the aforementioned algorithms.

-All of the above matching engines expose precisely the matching semantics.
+All of the above matching engines expose precisely the same matching semantics.
 This is indeed tested.
 (See the section below about testing.)

 The following sub-sections describe the rest of the library and how each of the matching engines are actually used.